KevinYie/Query2Cohort/README.md

 criteria_identification_inference.py data.csv
 ```

+## Excluded Code

+Due to NDA, notebook/script for entity normalization algorithm with BioWordVec embeddings and WMD against OMOP concepts will not be publically uploaded at present.
+Please reach out to with the provided contact information for if you wish to discuss.

+Due to NDA, performance on test/production data as well as associated code/notebooks are not at liberty to be disclosed.
+However, results are overall promising and their general performance can be discussed in private through the following contact information.

 ## Contact

-For questions, feel free to reach out to Kevin.E.Yie@gmail.com.
+For questions or comments, feel free to reach out to kevin.e.yie@gmail.com.
 Thank you!